sc0v0ne/LearnAI/ml/performance_metrics.md

 - Accuracy
 - Precision and Recall
 - F1 Score
+- Logarithmic loss

+- Classification report
+- Confusion matrix (binary classification)

 - Receiver operating curve (ROC)
 - Area under ROC (AUC)

-- Logarithmic loss
-- Confusion matrix (binary classification)
-- Classification report

-For a classification problem, it is common to compute all of the following metrics: Accuracy, Precision and Recall, and AUC.
+For a classification problem, it is common to compute the following metrics: Accuracy, classification report, confusion matrix, and AUC.

 We can also compute the classification error (error rate) on the training and test datasets.